-- The borrower faces a significant difficulty in meeting his financial obligations. - There has been a breach of contract, such as a default or past due event. - The Group, for economic or contractual reasons relating to the borrower's financial difficulty, has granted to the borrower a concession(s) that the Group would not otherwise consider. - There is a probability that the borrower will enter bankruptcy or other financial re-organization. - For POCI financial assets, a purchase or origination at a deep discount that reflects incurred credit losses is considered a detrimental event.
+• The borrower faces a significant difficulty in meeting his financial obligations.

+- There has been a breach of contract, such as a default or unpaid amounts, above specified materiality thresholds, for more than 90 consecutive days. - The Group, for economic or contractual reasons relating to the borrower's financial difficulty, has granted to the borrower a concession(s) that the Group would not otherwise consider. - There is a probability that the borrower will enter bankruptcy or other financial re-organization. - For POCI financial assets, a purchase or origination at a deep discount that reflects incurred credit losses is considered a detrimental event.
 The Group assesses the deep discount criterion following a principle -based approach with the aim to incorporate all reasonable and supportable information which reflects market conditions that exist at the time of the assessment.